 I thank the Minister of State for his response and appreciate that the Minister, Deputy Humphreys, cannot be present, which is fair enough.
 However, it is vital that the Government take a proactive role in dealing with this dispute.
 None of us wants to see the jobs lost or workers out on strike.
 However, the company has taken a very negative position, of which we have proof.
 It appears from the Minister of State's response that the Department might be getting only one side of the story.
 We must be proactive and state the company must be willing to offer to engage in negotiations without preconditions.
 The trade unions involved do not want there to be any precondition as that is the only way the dispute will be resolved.
 The Government must play its part in that regard and demand that both sides to the dispute go to the Workplace Relations Commission to negotiate without preconditions.
 That is where the negotiations can take place.

 I echo what Deputy Pringle said.
 Some of the workers have been working at the plant for over 30 years.
 They have invested their lives in the companies that have operated at it.
 SK Biotek commenced operations at the plant in December 2017 and gave a commitment to bring forward a contract of five years under the transfer of undertakings legislation.
 That is important legislation in protecting workers' rights.
 It was used when workers transferred from the local authorities to private companies providing bin collection and other services.
 Multinational companies should be told specifically that they must abide by the undertakings given.
 They cannot come back with a new set of onerous conditions after six months and tell the workers that they must accept them before going to the WRC.
 It is welcome that the company has written to the trade unions and that they have stated they do not want preconditions.
 I hope SK Biotek will also do the same and that the matter will be resolved.
-Nobody wants to be outside the gates six weeks before Christmas or after being employed for 30 years in the same manufacturing company.
+Nobody wants to be outside the gates six weeks before Christmas or after having been employed for 30 years in the same manufacturing company.

 I thank both Deputies for their intervention by raising this issue.
 With reference to the TUPE regulation and the obligations in that regard, it is not for me to adjudicate on how the dispute should be resolved.
 We have apparatus in place to do just that.
 To be clear, regulations are in place and they are the same for all employers, be they multinational companies or otherwise.
 We do not differentiate in employment law between multinational and local smaller companies.
 All employers have responsibilities and there is a legal apparatus in place to ensure they are fulfilled.
 That legal apparatus does a good job.
 It is not for a Minister or a politician to step in and make that judgment call.
 The apparatus in place is successful and the legislation is very strong.
 We need to get it going.